arrufat/mtvc-thesis/README.md

 ## Building the document

 The building process is done by a `Makefile` based on the `latexmk` command.
+The advantage of `latexmk` is that it is in charge of rebuilding the document as many times as necessary, including bibliography.
 The forced `latexmk` back-end is `lualatex`.
 The `Makefile` options are described below:

 ### make (build)

-It builds the document without (re)generating the plots
+It builds the document without (re)generating the plots.

 ### make figures

-It generates PDFs for all figures and plots, so that they don't have to be created every time a modification is made to the document
+It generates PDFs for all figures and plots, so that they don't have to be created every time a modification is made to the document.

 ### make clean

 It performs a simple clean of temporary files.
-See `latexmk -c`
+It is equivalent to `latexmk -c`.

 ### make reset